 What are the changes?
 When will they happen?

 The following changes will roll out August 1, 2023, and the first payout reflecting the new changes will be at the beginning of September.

-- We’re opening up the Partner Program to 12 more countries, with more to come.
+- We’re opening up the Partner Program to 9 more countries, with more to come.
 We want to be as open as possible because everyone has a story to tell.
 Expanding to more countries has been, by far, the biggest requested change to the Partner Program and we’re very excited to finally be doing this.
 As of today, we currently support applicants in 33 countries.
-On August 1st, we are hoping expand the Partner Program to accept applications for these additional 12 countries: Brazil, Bulgaria, Croatia, Cyprus, Gibraltar, Hungary, India, Liechtenstein, Malaysia, Malta, Thailand, and the United Arab Emirates.
-By the end of the year, we plan to open up to another 50 or so.
-(Aug 1st update: support for India, Brazil, and Thailand is delayed until October.
+On August 1st, we are hoping expand the Partner Program to accept applications for these additional 9 countries: Bulgaria, Croatia, Cyprus, Gibraltar, Hungary, Liechtenstein, Malaysia, Malta, and the United Arab Emirates.
+In the coming months, we plan to open up to another 50 or so.
+(Oct 5 update: Support for additional countries has been delayed.
 Details here.)

 - We’re removing the 100 follower requirement.
 We initially instituted the 100 follower requirement as part of an effort to ensure member-only stories were written by writers that had some track record of writing to engaged audiences.
 We feel the changes we’re making today will do a much better job of that, without creating an artificial barrier that writers have to cross first.